-- (a) Would a major reduction in LMS-M power, as proposed in the NPRM, even assuming no reduction in time of use (as also proposed in the NPRM), adversely affect LMS-M WWAN cost, speed, and feasibility of Coverage? (b) And if such reduction were imposed, would the changes required to maintain your plan result in any less interference potential to Part 15? - (a) A reduction of power of the magnitude range proposed in the NPRM, all other technical parameters being unchanged, would require a major (see below) increase in the number of base stations, spaced more closely and generally at lower heights, needed for the Coverage, and thus dramatically increase the cost and time to achieve Coverage.
-As is well known, planning for, securing, and maintaining transmitter sites in a wide-area system is expensive and time consuming, and increases both capital and operating expenditures.
-It also increase the need for intersite links, as well as points for failure and attack, which are a concern in systems providing mission-critical communications. - (b) Such reduction, if imposed, would as just stated require a major (see below) increase in the number of sites, more closely spaced, and generally closer to the surrounding terrain.
-Even if the major increase in costs and increase in time needed to deploy LMS-M WWANs in this situation could be borne, the same base-to-mobile-to-base power link budgets would be required along all of the highways and other critical areas for which Coverage is required.
-[Part 15 systems operate in homes, offices, other indoor facilities, and some special outdoor situations.
+(b) Such reduction, if imposed, would as just stated (see also below) require a major increase in the number of sites, more closely spaced, and generally closer to the surrounding terrain.
+Even if the major increase in costs and increase in time needed to deploy LMS-M WWANs in this situation could be borne, similarly effective base-to-mobile-to-base power link budgets would be required along all of the highways and other critical areas for which Coverage is required.
+Part 15 systems operate in homes, offices, other indoor facilities, and some special outdoor situations.
 The lower and more closely spaced are the LMS-M systems, the more they will be close to the Part 15 systems.
-If, however, the LMS-M systems are higher up on hills, tall buildings, large self standing towers [and often these are not located away from substantial residential and business areas, they will generate less power at these areas used by Part 15.
-The power needed for the LMS-M systems is based on the vehicle radio terminal's receive S/N+I requirement, and the capacity (certain data rate with certain QoS for voice and other real-time communication, etc.) is related to what is needed for the service to succeed.
+If, however, the LMS-M systems are higher up on hills, tall buildings, large self standing towers (and often these are located away from substantial residential and business areas, which would be selected by LMS-M operators to minimize their interference received by Part 15 devices within the Safe Harbor), they will generate less power at these areas used by Part 15.
+The power needed for the LMS-M systems is based on the vehicle radio terminal's receive S/N+I (Signal to Noise + Interference) requirement, and the capacity (certain data rate with certain QoS for voice and other real-time communication, etc.) is related to what is needed for the service to succeed.
 If this terminal S/N+I, and this capacity, must be achieved by lower power base stations, then they must be more closely spaced, and must also generally be lower (for the antenna pattern to work without excessive down tilt, and since there are not that many high sites for close spacing.)